eric-gan/YouSearch/README.md

 ```
 git clone git://github.com/nficano/pytube.git
 ```
 Next in any text editor, open `/pytube/pytube/mixins.py`.
-Starting from approximately line 42 to 66, replace the existing code block in the `apply_signature` method with the following code block instead
+Starting from approximately line 42 to 66, replace the existing code block in the `apply_signature` method with the following code block instead.
 ```python
 if ('signature=' in url or
         ('s' not in stream and